simonseyer/PAYFormBuilder/README.md

  						  contentBlock:(void(^)(PAYFormSectionBuilder *)contentBlock
 ```

-The most important parameter is the `contentBlock` which is defined as `^(id<PAYSectionBuilder> sectionBuilder)`.
+The most important parameter is the `contentBlock` which is defined as `^(PAYFormSectionBuilder *sectionBuilder)`.
 In this block, you are able to add fields, buttons and more (see row section).

 ### Rows
 With the `sectionBuilder` you have a factory object to create a variety of different row types.
 There are predefined methods to create: